-- 1) The width of state retained land, access and protection easements, and building setbacks adjacent to waterbodies (tidelands, lakes, streams) will vary, depending on whether the area is a retained parcel or imposed easement, and according to management intent and the specifics of the parcel under consideration.
-In addition, this width may vary along the area of the tideland, stream, or lake that is to be protected.
-Establishing widths, especially for publicly retained lands, will be based on the following considerations: recreational activities to be accommodated, floodway and floodplain widths, habitat protection and management objectives, water quality protection and management objectives, slope, visual quality, use compatibility, prevention of erosion, or retention of a significant hydraulic resource (like a wetland). - 2) Although these widths may vary, the following criteria are provided to establish the minimum width that can be expected on various types of buffers, easements, and setbacks.
-They are specified here in order to establish some consistency in application and ensure a minimum level of resource and habitat protection or public access.
-Distances are measured landward from ordinary high water along streams and other inland waterbodies and from the line of mean high water adjacent to coastal waters.
-Because of the linear nature of streams and certain other habitat or hydraulic features, these minimum dimensions will apply to both sides of the feature that is to be protected.
-For example, the total protected area along a stream with a 100 foot setback would be 200 feet (100 feet each side).
+1) The width of state retained land, access and protection easements, and building setbacks adjacent to waterbodies (lakes and streams) will vary, depending on whether the area is a retained parcel or imposed easement, and according to management intent and the specifics of the parcel under consideration.
+In addition, this width may vary along the area of the stream, or lake that is to be protected.
+Establishing widths, especially for publicly retained lands, will be based on the following considerations: recreational activities to be accommodated, floodway and floodplain widths, habitat protection and management objectives, visual quality, use compatibility, prevention of erosion, or retention of a significant hydraulic resource (like a wetland).